 What is the nutritional info for Cauliflower Puree versus other options?

-Cauliflower has less carbs than both rice and potatoes.
-It also has less calories per one cup serving.
+Cauliflower has fewer carbs than both rice and potatoes.
+It also has less calories per one-cup serving.
 Look at these comparisons:

 - Cauliflower 27 Calories per cup/ 2 grams net carbs

 - Potatoes 324 Calories per cup/ 64 grams net carbs